JetBrains/Grammar-Kit/README.md

 ````

 External expressions and external rules interpret double- and single-quoted strings differently.
-Generally anything that appears in an external expression after rule or method name is treated
+Generally, anything that appears in an external expression after rule or method name is treated
-as parameter and passed "as is" except single-quoted strings which are unquoted first.
+as a parameter and passed "as is" except single-quoted strings which are unquoted first.
-This helps passing qualified enum constants, java expressions, etc.
+This helps to pass qualified enum constants, java expressions, etc.

 Rule references in parameter list are implemented as [GeneratedParserUtilBase.Parser](src/org/intellij/grammar/parser/GeneratedParserUtilBase.java) instances.

 ### Tokens:
 Explicit tokens are declared via _tokens_ global attribute, e.g. in *token_name=token_value* form.
-A token name is for IElementType token constant, a token value is usually its string representation in single or double quotes.
+A token name is for the IElementType token constant, a token value is usually its string representation in single or double-quotes.

-Tokens in grammar can be referenced by name or by value in single or double quotes.
+Tokens in grammar can be referenced by name or by value in single or double-quotes.
 It is recommended to use values where possible for better readability.
-Names can be used to resolve conflicts when there is an unquoted token value that also match some rule.
+Names can be used to resolve conflicts when there is an unquoted token value that also matches some rule.

 Implicit tokens are tokens not specified via _tokens_ attribute.
 Unquoted implicit tokens (aka keyword tokens) have names equals to their values.
 Quoted implicit tokens (aka text-matched tokens) are slow because they are matched by text and not by an IElementType constant returned by a lexer.
-Text-matched tokens can span more than one real token returned by lexer.
+Text-matched tokens can span more than one real token returned by the lexer.

-Rules, tokens and text-matched tokens have different colors.
+Rules, tokens, and text-matched tokens have different colors.

 ### Attributes for error recovery and reporting:
 * _pin_ (value: a number or pattern) tunes the parser to handle incomplete matches.